AnneKarppanen/CoordinateServer/README.md

 This project is the course assignment for Programming 3 course.
 It is a server API that receives coordinates from a client.
 The client is not part of the implementation.
-This is an ongoing project with final deadline in mid-March.
+This is an ongoing project with final deadline on March 20.
-The next steps include hashing the user passwords and expanding and improving the functionalities that the API provides.
+The next steps include expanding and improving the functionalities that the API provides and creating JUnit tests.
 The server only accepts requests and sends coordinates in JSON.
 The users need to register to be able to post and get coordinates.
 The implementation consists of the following classes.